vswapna3202/lm-lab-react-hooks/src/components/hooks/use_state/README.md

 -   See an extra cat on the screen every time you click the button

 -   The button should display how many cats there are

+- You should have a function called (something like) `incrementCats`

+- You should be using the `setState` function to add more cats to state (Note: You should never mutate state, you should always use the setState method https://react.dev/learn/updating-arrays-in-state)

+- You shouldn't be "duplicating state".
+Meaning, you only need one piece of state here.

 Use the React documentation to help you: https://react.dev/reference/react/useState